openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

 ## Section 4.
 Establishment of the CPC.

-The CPC is in inclusive group with 2 types of members:
+The CPC is an inclusive group with two types of members:

 * Regular members
 * Voting members

+### Regular members

-**Regular members** Regular members have the roles and responsibilities as outlined below.
-In any case where it is not specified that a role or responsibility applies to a Voting member, then a Regular member is implied.
-Anyone who has been a member of one of the projects under the Foundation for at least 3 months may request to become a regular member by opening a PR to add themselves to the list of regular members.
+Regular members have the roles and responsibilities outlined below.
+Regular member is implied when memership type is not specified.
+Anyone who has been a member of one of the projects under the Foundation for at least three months may request to become a regular member by opening a PR to add themselves to the list of regular members.
 Regular members remain for as long as they are active within the work of the CPC.
 Regular members who have not been active